Skip to content

 WFNS reserves the right to accept (as eligible) or reject (as ineligible) any submitted title.
 The list of titles deemed eligible by WFNS and conveyed to the relevant award jury is final.
 For submissions deemed ineligible (due to title ineligibility, author ineligibility, or the lateness or incompleteness of submission), administrative fees and submitted books cannot be returned.

-Complete submission packages must include all three components below and must be received by the Writers’ Federation of Nova Scotia no later than the submission deadline—with the exception of any mailed components, which may be received later but must be postmarked no later than the submission deadline.
+Complete submission packages must include all three of the following components and must be received by the Writers’ Federation of Nova Scotia no later than the submission deadline—with the exception of any mailed components, which may be received later but must be postmarked no later than the submission deadline.
 Early submissions are strongly encouraged; late or incomplete submissions will be rejected as ineligible.

-A. Complete submission form (available at the bottom of this page)
+A. Completed online submission form (available at the bottom of this page)

-B. Five (5) printed and bound copies of the title being submitted
+B. Five (5) printed and bound copies of each title being submitted

-• A publisher/author submitting eight or more titles may be eligible for discounted administrative fees.
-The WFNS reserves the right to offer such a discount depending on the resources of the publisher and how many titles the publisher proposes submitting.
-Please contact wits@writers.ns.ca to enquire.
+• A publisher submitting eight or more titles may be eligible for a discount on the total of assessment fees.
+WFNS reserves the right to offer such a discount depending on the resources of the publisher and how many titles the publisher proposes submitting.
+Please contact wits@writers.ns.ca to be considered for a discount.

-If a submitted title is shortlisted for a WFNS-administered award, the following two supplementary components must be provided within 30 days of shortlist notification by the publisher, self-publisher author, or hybrid-/partner-published author (if they submitted their own title).
+If a submitted title is shortlisted for a WFNS-administered award, the following two supplementary components must be provided by the publisher, by the self-published author, or by the hybrid-/partner-published author (if they submitted their own title) within 30 days of shortlist notification.

-D. Two (2) additional printed and bound copies of the shortlisted title, which must be sent to the Atlantic Book Awards Society or to the Society for the Nova Scotia Book Awards, as appropriate to the award.
+D. Three (3) additional printed and bound copies of the shortlisted title, which will be sent to the Atlantic Book Awards Society or to the Society for the Nova Scotia Book Awards, as appropriate to the award

 Adjudication process